Aging in Place Data Base

 Cost - Hourly rates vary by location.
 Check the web site.

-Description – Trusted care at home.
+Description - Trusted care at home.
 Personal Care Service include Live ins, meal preparation, light housekeeping and laundry, companion and respite care, transportation services.
-Licensed and bonded.
+Thirty categories of Licensed and bonded contractors.

 Helps you find a contractor near your home from a list of many types of services.
 Price estimates and scheduling of the work may be done at this web site.